BoltzExchange/boltz-web-app/README.md

 ## Is this legal?

-Boltz's [AGPL-3.0 license](https://github.com/BoltzExchange/boltz-web-app/blob/main/LICENSE) permits modifying and runing its source code as long as it remains public.
+Boltz's [AGPL-3.0 license](https://github.com/BoltzExchange/boltz-web-app/blob/main/LICENSE) permits modifying and running its source code as long as it remains public.

 ## Is this safe?